 Visit and you, too, will be one of those insufferable diners who can't eat sushi back home without saying, "It's good, but it's nothing like the maguro I had in Japan."

-But hurry -- the legendary market is set to close at the end of 2013.
-A new facility will open a few kilometers away in 2014.
+But hurry -- the legendary market is set to close in November of 2016

 Signs everywhere announce free WiFi -- if you already have a contract with the provider.